 Ontraport also has superb WordPress integration, including various tools for the building of subscriptions, membership areas, even a shopping cart for donations, private training or virtual products.
 Yes, WordPress does have great options around membership and subscriptions using Woocommerce.
 But sometimes, especially when you’ve over 10,000 members, it makes more sense to have this side controlled and managed by an external, more powerful system like Ontraport – Let each technology do what it does best.
 WordPress (or any website platform) is not good as a ‘business system’ or building large, complex sales workflows – But WordPress is superb as a website that can really engage, entice and track visitors.

 Lastly, the other reason that makes Ontraport unique, is they don’t do a hard sell, or try to lock you in to long term contracts for a year or more.
 This slashes the business risk, providing peace-of-mind.

 p.s.
 It could double what your business is worth

 Nobody expects you to fully appreciate what this technology can do from one small blog post like this.
 And setting up an effective marketing automation system takes considerable planning, skills and effort.
 Paying for the software each month is the easy part.
-But, we’ve seen businesses who take on more automation around sales go from strength to strength.
+But, we’ve seen businesses who take on and expertly implement more automation around sales, go from strength to strength.
 These customer-focused business systems help run the company and as such can add huge value and goodwill.
 This is especially obvious when it comes time to sell the business or retire.
 It’s the quality and the data within your business system, not just your products or services that will enhance, sometimes double your selling price.